Coping with Meniere’s disease is not easy. Learn as much as you can about how to deal with attacks and how to help yourself between attacks.

 Keep your eyes open.
 It may help to stare at a stationary object.

-Take any medications that your doctor has prescribed to use for an attack.
+Take any medicines that your doctor has prescribed to use for an attack.

 Don’t get up until the spinning passes.
 When you do get up, do so slowly.